 The good news is that cutting down on sugar may be easier than you think.

 - Toss the table sugar (white and brown), syrup, honey and molasses.
 Cut back on the amount of sugar added to things you eat or drink regularly like cereal, pancakes, coffee or tea.
 Try cutting the usual amount of sugar you add by half and wean down from there.

 - Swap out the soda.
 Buy sugar-free or low-calorie beverages.
 Water is always the best choice!

-- Eat fresh fruits or fruits canned in water or natural juice.
+- Eat fresh, frozen, dried or canned fruits.
+Choose fruit canned in water or natural juice.
 Avoid fruit canned in syrup, especially heavy syrup.
 Drain and rinse in a colander to remove excess syrup or juice.